material-motion/material-motion/specifications/directors.md

 A Director is an entity that describes an interactive experience.
 Typically-speaking, a Directors coordinates experiences with a Runtime.

+**Transitions**.
 Directors are great entities to describe Transitions.
 Such Directors benefit from having a State Machine and Timeline primitive at hand.

+**Logic**.
 Directors often involve a combination of conditional logic and Intentions.

+## Set up phase

+A Director should have some form of set up phase.
+Provide an instance of a Runtime to this phase.
+This allows multiple Directors to affect a single Runtime.

+During this set up phase a Director is expected to register an initial set of Intentions with a Runtime.

+    function setUp(runtime) {
+      transaction = Transaction()

+      runtime.commit(transaction)
+    }